mia-platform/documentation/docs/development_suite/governance/design-overview.md

 ### Public Views

-Public Views can be created/edited/deleted for all the Resource views available in the Control Panel for all the Project Administrators and/or Company Owners.
+Public Views can be created/edited/deleted for all the Resource views available in the Design Overview for all the Project Administrators and/or Company Owners.

 #### Saving